ChanghaoKan/scAgentKit/README.md

 ## Acknowledgments

-Designed and built by Kan Changhao at Shenzhen Bay Laboratory (Deng Lab), 2025–2026, as part of a broader project on agentic tools for cancer multi-omics analysis.
+Designed and built by Kan Yang at Shenzhen Bay Laboratory (Deng Lab), 2025–2026, as part of a broader project on agentic tools for cancer multi-omics analysis.
 Benchmark data (GSE149614, Lu et al. *Nature Communications* 2022) gratefully acknowledged.

 The package was implemented through extensive iteration with Claude (Anthropic) — every architectural decision in this README was validated against real HCC data before being committed.

 ## License

 MIT.

->>>>>>> 300c7f35833dad2314e08c646be71fa767e9ec97